Thursday, 6 June 2024

 When wild war's deadly blast was blown,

-And my gentle Peace returning,
+And gentle Peace returning,

 Wi' mony a sweet babe fatherless,